 Any member with restricted physical mobility may use ORVs on leases with the possession of a non-ambulatory or motor vehicle permit.

 Only a non-ambulatory hunter with a motor vehicle permit may hunt from a vehicle, this is an Oklahoma Regulation.

-A vehicle or ORV may be used to deliver the member to a blind/hunting position with 25 yards of an established lease road, including two tracts.
+A vehicle or ORV may be used to deliver the member to a blind/hunting position within 25 yards of a lease road.

 The use of a vehicle or ORV will follow the Club rules for hours of operation.

 A non-hunting partner may assist the member without visit limits for the assisting individual.
 The non-hunting partner will sign-in as a non-hunter and use the number for the disabled Member.

 A non-hunting partner staying in a lease lodge will be charged a lodge fee.